Chris Heintz (baseball): Coaching

 During the season, Heintz began coaching with the Twins' Midwest League affiliate, the Beloit Snappers.
 On October 20, 2009, he replaced Jake Mauer as manager of the Gulf Coast League Twins.
 He also ran the Twins' extended Spring Training that year.

 At the start of the 2010 season, the South Florida Bulls baseball team hired Heintz as an assistant coach.

 Heintz was named as the hitting coach for the GCL Phillies for the 2018 season.

+In 2026, Heintz was named as the hitting coach for the Clearwater Threshers the Single-A affiliate of the Philadelphia Phillies.